csh0711/quarkus-testautomation/README.md

 ## Further Hints

-#### Setup PostgreSQL with Docker to run the application
+### Setup PostgreSQL with Docker to run the application
-Execute the following steps:
+To provide a dockerized PostgreSQL when [running the application](#running-the-application-in-quarkus-dev-mode) with the `prod` profile the following steps need to be executed:
 ```shell script
 docker pull postgres